avkazantsev13-oss/Mini-Table-Booking-System-on-Python-and-PostgreSQL/README.md

 🚀 Get started in five minutes

-Clone the repository, configure your .env file (host, port, database, login, password), run pip install -r requirements.txt, and execute seed_booking_data.py.
+Copy the repository, configure your .env file (host, port, database, login, password), run pip install -r requirements.txt, and execute seed_booking_data.py.
 The script creates the full table structure, indexes, foreign keys, and populates the database with demo data: 5 users, 7 tables, and 10 bookings.
 Then type python frontend.py — and you’re in the GUI.

 🛠 A universal data access layer